lallemel/CharmDimuon-Generator/README.md

 The resulting file contains 4 columns of data: event ID, incoming neutrino PDG code, neutrino energy in GeV and target code (1 for proton, 2 for neutron).

 I wrote a script to run this command for all 100 config and .h5 files from the first step.
 It was copied earlier.
-Again, I have a config_files directory, but check the datapath!
+Again, check the datapath!

 ```bash
 # generate config files